luciancahil/iCypressParallel/README.md

 If you want a node to have one space dedicated to it in the vectors the graph creates, have a data point name "N/A".
 This way, one space will be allocated just for that node, but it won't have any data.

-Any node name must appear in this graph.
+Any node name must appear in this file.
+If you deleted the 2 lines corresponding to T-REG, and then tried to use a cytokine that involves T-REG, the progam will throw an error.

 It's fine if a data name doesn't appear in your list, though.
 For instance, if a data set has the name of a gene that isn't in "GeneToTissues.csv", the library will run, the gene will simply be ignored.

 To build a dataset using your custom mapping, simply use the following command, which adds a parameter onto the command: